RoyIvia/devops-cloud-portfolio/00-devops-fundamentals/01-virtual-machines.md

 VMs provide:
 - **Isolation**: Each VM is independent; one VM cannot directly interfere with another.
-- **Efficient resource utilization**: Large physical servers are often underutilized.
+- **Efficient resource utilisation**: Large physical servers are often underutilised.
 VMs allow these resources to be shared across multiple workloads.
-- **Flexibility**: Teams or organizations can deploy their applications without requiring dedicated hardware.
+- **Flexibility**: Teams or organisations can deploy their applications without requiring dedicated hardware.
 - **Scalability**: VMs can be created, resized, or destroyed quickly based on demand.

 ## How Virtual Machines Work

-Virtualization is enabled by a **Hypervisor**, which is software that creates and manages VMs on a physical server (also called **bare-metal**).
+Virtualisation is enabled by a **Hypervisor**, which is software that creates and manages VMs on a physical server (also called **bare-metal**).

 ### Types of Hypervisors
 1. **Type 1 (Bare-metal)**: Runs directly on the physical server hardware.
 Examples: